The Honest Ads Act

 Senator McCain has been a champion of campaign finance reform for decades.
 As a lead author of the Bipartisan Campaign Reform Act of 2002, he has long advocated of transparency in the American electoral process.

-Since the bill's introduction, the Honest Ads Act has gained the support of a broad coalition of government reform organizations and experts, which sent a letter of support urging Senators to support the bill:
+Since the bill's introduction, the Honest Ads Act has gained the support of a broad coalition of government reform organizations and experts, which sent a letter of support in 2017 urging Senators to support the bill:

 Brennan Center for Justice